Economics Schools in Washington

-In this state, Business & Commerce is the 3rd most popular major out of a total 26 majors commonly available.
+In this state, Economics is the 6th most popular major out of a total 26 majors commonly available.

 |Education Level||Number of Grads|

-In Washington, a general business major is more popular with men than with women.
+In Washington, a economics major is more popular with men than with women.

-The racial distribution of general business majors in Washington is as follows:
+The racial distribution of economics majors in Washington is as follows:

 - Black or African American: 2.2%